TheGrandCoding/Dots/readme.txt

 notes
 ------------------------------------
--haven't got a good name for this program so I named it DotAndBrain -This was made mostly from a tutorial
+-This was made mostly from a tutorial (:

 opening the files
 ------------------------------------
-Highly recommend you download Processing to see the code (it's java but with sketches and its very good) https://processing.org/download/
+Highly recommend you download Processing to see the code (it's java but with sketches and it's very good) https://processing.org/download/

 or use the .exe; it's in the application.windows64 (or 32) folder